 Redshift is limited in scale because even with RA3, it cannot distribute different workloads across clusters.
-While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters.
-In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write/upsert throughput.
+While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters by default.

 Snowflake typically comes on top for most queries when it comes to performance in public TPC-based benchmarks when compared to BigQuery and Redshift, but only marginally.
 Its micro partition storage approach effectively scans less data compared to larger partitions.
 The ability to isolate workloads over the decoupled storage & compute architecture lets you avoid competition for resources compared to multi-tenant shared resource solutions, and the ability to increase warehouse sizes can often enhance performance (for a higher price), but not always linearly.
 Snowflake’s recently released “Search optimization service” delivers index-like behavior for point queries, but comes at an additional cost.

 Redshift does provide a result cache for accelerating repetitive query workloads and also has more tuning options than some others.
 But it does not deliver much faster compute performance than other cloud data warehouses in benchmarks.
 Sort keys can be used to optimize performance, but their contribution is limited.
 There is no support for indexes, and low-latency analytics at large data volumes is hard to achieve.
 Because Redshift decoupling of storage & compute is limited compared to other cloud data warehouses, it doesn’t support isolating workloads, which means performance can degrade under pressure and competition for resources.